bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 This mechanism can be generalized to multi-subscriptions that comprise more than two types (topics).
-For example, in a type that consists of three elements, a new event causes a fetch of the corresponding other types to create a response immediately.
+For example, in a type that consists of three elements a new event causes a fetch of the corresponding other types to create a response immediately.